Class Generator

 The iterator function is applied the last three items generated to produce the next one.
 The first three elements are provided by the caller.
 For example,

-Iterate(0, 0, 1, (x, y, z) => x + y + z);
+Iterate(0, 0, 1, (x, y, z) => x + y + z); make a generator that produces the Tribonacci numbers.

 Exceptions